-Thruxton Conservation Area
+Thruxton Conservation Area and Design Statement

-6.5 Thruxton Conservation Area was designated in 1985 by Test Valley Borough Council (TVBC) supported by the Fyfield Kimpton Thruxton Conservation Policy document.
+6.5 Thruxton Conservation Area was designated in 1985 by Test Valley Borough Council (TVBC) supported by the Fyfield, Kimpton and Thruxton Conservation Area Policy Document.
 A Conservation Area is an area of special architectural or historic interest, the character or appearance of which is desirable to preserve or enhance (Section 69 of the 1990 Planning (Listed Buildings and Conservation Areas) Act).
 There has been no review of the Conservation Area since its designation in 1985 and there is no published current date for its review.
-The Conservation Area includes a number of Local Green Spaces as shown on Map 4 which covers all of the important open areas identified in the Conservation Area Land Appraisal.
+The Conservation Area includes a number of the designated Local Green Spaces as shown on Map 4.
+The Conservation Area Land Appraisal contains details of the Local Green Spaces shown on Map 4.
+The Land Appraisal can be accessed through the Parish website: thruxtonvillage.com/community/thruxton-parishcouncil-14865/home.